Joshua-Booth/realiveyouth/content/articles/two-religions-that-clain-to-be-christian.md

 ---
-title: Two Religions That Clain to be Christian
+title: Two Religions That Claim to be Christian
 date: '2019-11-25'
 categories: share
 type: articles